Plawska/Plawska/README.md

 - 👋 Hi, I’m @Plawska
-- 👀 I’m interested in LARP
+- 👀 I’m a lawyer trying to learn programming
-- 🌱 I’m currently learning SQL AND Chinese
+- 🌱 I’m currently learning SQL and Chinese Mandarin
-- 💞️ I’m looking to collaborate on full-time job
+- 💞️ I’m looking for full-time job
 - 📫 How to reach me barbara.plawska@gmail.com

 <!---